 Which U.S. states have the most cases of coronavirus?

-The state of New York has been a hotspot for COVID-19.
-Of the approximate 3.3 million confirmed coronavirus cases in the U.S., 12.3% (406,400) have come from New York.
+The state of New York has been a hotspot for COVID-19 for the vast majority of the pandemic.
+Of the approximate 6.81 million confirmed coronavirus cases in the U.S., 454,600 have come from New York.
+But by mid-September, California (778,400), Texas (688,500), and Florida (683,700) had passed New York for most cases in the country.
+Together, the four states combine for about 38% of coronavirus cases in the country.

-Following New York, the states of California, Florida, Texas, and New Jersey have the most number of cases.
+Following California, Texas, Florida, and New York, the states of Georgia, Illinois, and Arizona have the most number of cases.

 On March 23, it was reported that Louisiana’s rate of infection was the fastest of any place on earth with an increase of 10 times in a seven-day span, most notably because of the Mardi Gras celebrations in New Orleans.
 In mid-April, a breakout at a pork-processing plant in Sioux Falls, South Dakota led to the biggest coronavirus hotspot in the U.S. A cluster of 644 people got sick, and the number of positive tests in the state went from 180 to more than 1,100 in a matter of days.